kubernetes/website/content/en/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping.md

 controller, or manually approve the serving certificate requests.
 {{< /note >}}

-## kube-proxy
+## Other authenticating components
 All of TLS bootstrapping described in this document relates to the kubelet.
-However, kube-proxy needs to run on every node, and requires the ability to authenticate to kube-apiserver.
+However, other components may need to communicate directly with kube-apiserver.
+Notable is kube-proxy, which is part of the Kubernetes control plane and runs on every node, but may also include other components such as monitoring or networking.

-You have several options for generating kube-proxy certificates:
+Like the kubelet, these other components also require a method of authenticating to kube-apiserver.

-* The old way: Create annd distribute certificates the same way you did for kubelet before TLS bootstrapping
+You have several options for generating these credentials:

-* Share: Ideally, we do not share certificates.
-However, since both the kubelet and kube-proxy run on the same node and function together, you may consider sharing the bootstrapped kubelet certificates with kube-proxy.
-Be aware, however, that when the certificates expire and rotate, kubelet alone may be aware of and reload the updated certificates. kube-proxy may have the old certificates loaded in memory and may have failures in authentication.
+* The old way: Create and distribute certificates the same way you did for kubelet before TLS bootstrapping
-* DaemonSet: Since the kubelet itself is loaded on each node, and is sufficient to start base services, you can run kube-proxy not as a standalone process, but rather as a daemonset in the `kube-system` namespace.
+* DaemonSet: Since the kubelet itself is loaded on each node, and is sufficient to start base services, you can run kube-proxy and other node-specific services not as a standalone process, but rather as a daemonset in the `kube-system` namespace.
 Since it will be in-cluster, you can give it a proper service account with appropriate permissions to perform its activities.
-This may be the simplest way to configure kube-proxy.
+This may be the simplest way to configure such services.

 ## kubectl approval